SolomonFoskaay/edao-beginner-dapp-course-quests/Chapter4/Day1.md

 How do we import FCL?

 #### ANSWER:
-We import FCL using the following line of code in our index.js:
+We import FCL using the following line of code in our Nav.jsx to enable us call functions to login/logout user in our dApp:
 ~~~cadence
 import * as fcl from "@onflow/fcl";
 ~~~